Agrim054/OS-LAB/README.md

 # OS-LAB
-Repository for operating lab including all experiment which i executed and done in my lab.
+Repository for Operating System lab including all experiment which i executed and done in my lab.